 - Be careful to not “step or walk” on your planting area, your body weight will compact the soil even more.
 If forking raised beds, walk on frame sides.

 12. Apply Organic Fertilizers

-Spring is a great time to amend the soil with good organic fertilizers.
-Shallow rooted plants such as lettuce and mesclun will do fine with a good toss of worm castings spread onto top of the soil.
+- Spring is a great time to amend the soil with organic fertilizers.
+Shallow rooted plants like lettuce and mescaline will do fine with a toss of worm castings spread onto top of the soil.

 13. Be Prepared to Protect Seedlings

-Knowing the last frost date in your area is vital to spring planting.
+- Knowing the last expected frost date in your area is vital information when spring planting.
 Because it is predicted no more frost will happen, is only a prediction.